 Like those before me, I was drawn to the light.

-It was nothing like the starkness of home, or the polished glow of northern cities.
+It was nothing like the cool light of New Zealand where I grew up, or the muted glow of northern cities.
 Here, the light poured like honey across stone, gilding the walls, softening the edges of every shadow.
 It was light that seemed to know my skin, to settle there with intimacy, to make me feel both vulnerable and alive.

 Standing in Piazza Duomo, I felt the courage to step out of the map I had drawn for myself and into something uncharted.

-Renovation became ritual.
-Each stone wall repaired, each faded fresco uncovered, felt like peeling back layers of my own life.
-The apartment taught me to honor what endures and release what no longer serves.
+Renovation became a ritual.
+Each stone wall was repaired, each faded fresco uncovered.
+The process felt like peeling back layers of my own life.
+The apartment taught me to honour what endures and release what no longer serves me.

 Every spring, I began to swim at dawn.
 The temperature was still sharp then, a bracing chill that forced me to breathe differently.
 Most mornings, I was not alone.
-An elderly man with shoulders stooped but voice mighty would wade slowly into the sea, care-free and happy, singing ’o sole mio with operatic conviction.
+An elderly man with stooped shoulders but a mighty voice, would wade slowly into the sea, care-free and happy, singing ’o sole mio with operatic conviction.
 The notes carried over the water, rising with the sun, unreal and beautiful in equal measure.
-It felt like a benediction — a reminder that joy can be ritual too.
+It felt like a benediction — a reminder that joy is not just a feeling, but can be a ritual too.

 Life unfolded here in ways I could never have imagined.
 Wonderful friends arrived as if by fate, Sicilians whose generosity seemed boundless.
-Invitations were never just invitations, but expectations: long Sunday lunches on family masserias where the day stretched wide with wine, laughter, and the gentle rhythm of plates passing from hand to hand.
+Invitations were never just invitations, but expectations: long Sunday lunches on family masserias where the day stretched wide, with wine, laughter, and the gentle rhythm of plates passing from hand to hand.
 The food was a story in itself: olives pressed from a grandfather’s grove, tomatoes ripened in Pachino soil, ricotta shaped that very morning by hands still damp with milk.
-Each bite tethered me more tightly to that place, even now, from afar.
+Each bite tethered me more tightly to that place.

-There are mornings when I still wonder if it all truly happened, those years of unguarded bliss, that a girl from so far away could abandon certainty for a life of sensory exploration, and that such a life could hold.
+Even now, from afar, I still think about it.
+There are mornings when I still wonder if it all happened, those years of unguarded bliss; that a girl from so far away could abandon certainty for a life of sensory exploration, and that such a life could hold.
 Yet when I close my eyes, I can still see the shutters swinging open, the light pouring in, and I remember that it was the sun that called me there.

 The warmth exchanged in small, ordinary ways altered me.
 Something in me learned to rest there, to live without bracing.
 The change came quietly, almost without notice, like light moving across a room.
 Still, it remained.
 Even now, from a distance, I feel it return in unexpected moments, a private warmth, steady and enduring, reminding me that once I lived open to both light and closeness, and that it remained.